 How Do You Write AP Style Legislative Titles?

 Staying on top of what is going on in your national and state legislatures is important to be an informed voter and to be involved in your community.
-Even if you do not consider yourself politically savvy, chances are high that you may need to write press releases or other SEO content that mentions members of legislature – or maybe you just want to be able to refer to members and organizations of government properly when having a healthy debate with friends.
+Even if you do not consider yourself politically savvy, chances are high that you may need to write press releases or other online content that mentions members of legislature – or maybe you just want to be able to refer to members and organizations of government properly when having a healthy debate with friends.
 AP style legislative titles follow specific forms that are useful to remember.

 So is “senator” capitalized?
 Should “congress” be capitalized?
 Read on to find out!